ospichev/ospichev.github.io/index.md

 keywords: computability theory, logic, semantic programming
 ---

-Sergei Ospichev is Researcher at <a href="http://math.nsc.ru/english.html">Sobolev Institute of Mathematics</a> and Lecturer at <a href="https://english.nsu.ru">Novosibirsk State University</a>.
+Sergei Ospichev is Researcher at <a href="http://math.nsc.ru/english.html">Sobolev Institute of Mathematics</a>, Assistant Professor at <a href="https://english.nsu.ru">Novosibirsk State University</a> and Deputy Director at <a href="https://english.nsu.ru/mca/">Mathematical Center in Akademgorodok</a>.
 His research concerns computability theory - particularly theory of numberings and foundations of semantic programming.
+He teaches mathematical logic and the theory of algorithms.
+He is also busy finding and applying mathematics to real world problems.

 ---